Achievable logoAchievable logo

 • Differentiating constants, linear terms, and sums or differences

-Instead of using the limit definition every time (which can get messy for more complicated functions), you can use derivative rules to find derivatives quickly.
-One of the most useful is the power rule, which applies to functions where a variable is raised to a constant power.
+Instead of using the limit definition every time, you can use shortcuts called derivative rules to find derivatives quickly.
+One of the most useful is the power rule, which applies to functions where a variable is raised to a constant exponent.

 The power rule

-When differentiating functions of the form xn, where n is any real number, apply the power rule.
+Use to differentiate algebraic functions of the form xn, where n is any real number.

 Power rule: